Oral Cavity, Pharyngeal, and Laryngeal Cancer Screening (PDQ®)

 Back to Top

-Risks of Oral Cavity and Oropharyngeal Cancer Screening
+Risks of Oral Cavity, Pharyngeal, and Laryngeal Cancer Screening

 Screening tests have risks.